KING1729/chatbot/README.md

 rest of the model files are created automatically

-The code when runned asks questions and can give different responses even when same question is repeated due to random module, also returning a right response
+The code when compiled asks questions and can give different responses even when same question is repeated due to random module, also returning a right response